 They will also have a positive overall effect on your hair’s health and appearance.

 So after you’ve rubbed the spent grounds for a short while on your scalp, just rinse them, and carry on with your regular hair-washing routine.

 Using this scrubbing method could significantly reduce or completely remove dandruff as well.

-I was hesitant trying this out as I thought it would be a struggle to remove the grounds off my hair.
+I was hesitant to try this out as I thought it would be a struggle to remove the grounds of my hair.

 But it’s not.

 Just try it out, I’m pretty sure you’ll enjoy the results.

 How to dry and store for future use?

 If you want to store the used ground beans for future use, you should dry them properly.